War-torn Syria braces for lockdown after first virus case

 An open-ended curfew went into effect Monday in parts of northern and eastern Syria, which are controlled by a Kurdish-led civilian administration.
 It was not immediately clear how that would affect hundreds of U.S. troops stationed in the region.

-Gaza, where two people tested positive after returning from Pakistan, has been under an Israeli and Egyptian blockade since the Islamic militant group Hamas seized power from rival Palestinian forces in 2007.
+Gaza, where two people tested positive after returning from Pakistan, has been under an Israeli and Egyptian blockade since 2007, when the Islamic militant group Hamas seized power from rival Palestinian forces.

-The coastal territory is home to more than 2 million people but it only has around 60 respirators.
+The coastal territory is home to more than 2 million people but it only has around 60 ventilators.
 All but 15 are already in use, according to Abdelnasser Soboh, director of the World Health Organization’s Gaza office.

 Yemen, where Saudi Arabia has been leading a war against Iran-backed Houthi rebels since 2015, is already home to one of the world’s worst humanitarian crises.
 Millions depend on food aid, and the country has suffered a series of cholera outbreaks in recent years.